kyma-project/btp-manager/README.md

 ## Usage

-You use BTP Manager to install or uninstall SAP BTP Service Operator.
+Use BTP Manager to install or uninstall SAP BTP Service Operator.
 To find out how to do it, read the [Usage](docs/user/02-10-usage.md) document.

 ## Read more